A review by Nalini Haynes

 The racism is hilarious: Greek vs Lebanese and vice versa, not white supremacist at all.
 And the fighting over who invented the baklava!
 Priceless!

-The Sydney Harbour Bridge is practically a character in this movie, lending atmosphere to the highs and lows of this romance.
+The Sydney Harbor Bridge is practically a character in this movie, lending atmosphere to the highs and lows of this romance.

 The production value — possibly a feature of viewing via a review-copy disc — could have been higher.
 Images were slightly blurred when characters moved.
 This is my only criticism of the entire movie.
 I love the story and the characters.